Mayrhofen, Austria and those COWS~

 This part of Austria is stunning and I can only imagine what it is like in the winter.
-As you can see we had snow-capped mountains in early October – although it was a bit chilly at the top of funicular it was still quite pleasant.
+As you can see, we had snow-capped mountains in early October.
+Although it was a bit chilly at the top of funicular it was still quite pleasant.

 Lots of skiing

-Winter Hiking – there are lots of opportunities for winter hiking along the Finsingbach river that runs through the valley of the Zillertal.
+There are lots of opportunities for winter hiking along the Finsingbach river that runs through the valley of the Zillertal.
 There are about 400 km in winter hiking trails from easy to difficult and usually have a Tyrolean hut along the way.